-First of all, I want their parents, all my children, grandchildren, and their children to know I will always love them.
+First of all, I want their parents, all our children, grandchildren, and their children to know I will always love them.
 There is nothing they have to do or say to make me love them.
 I just do.

 I don’t always show it, but I also love my husband.
 Sometime we don’t see things the same way and it makes life difficult, but we do love each other.
 Read more about our wedding at 40th Anniversary Arrived; Was Actually Unbelievably Sad.

 To My Grandchildren – What Was Growing Up Like?

 Neither my Mom or Dad talked very much.
 Mom would insinuate that she didn’t agree with us by telling us stories about things she didn’t like.
 I don’t remember either of them hollering or being mean to us.
 Brother got a whooping from Dad sometimes on vacation, but that seemed to be a boy thing at the time.
 Dad expected him to be tough and he was.